Insect-inspired Visual Point-goal Navigation: Discussion

-For any simulator or set of environments, it is useful to establish a `difficulty' metric for different episodes (or equivalently an `environmental complexity' measure).
-We suggest the performance of an odometry-only baseline might be more suitable metric than the current use of the ratio between the Euclidean and geodesic distances to the goal (termed `complexity' in Habitat datasets) \cite{savva2019habitat}.
+For fairer benchmarking, it is useful to establish a `difficulty' metric for different episodes in any simulated or real environments.
+We suggest the performance of an odometry-only baseline might be more suitable metric than the current use of the ratio between the Euclidean and geodesic distances to the goal (termed `complexity' in Habitat datasets) \citep{savva2019habitat}.
 The odometry-only performance is straightforward to obtain and does not require full floor plans (for computing the geodesic distance).
-In addition, it is more behaviourally relevant.
-In the two hypothetical episodes depicted in Fig. \ref{fig:difficult-episode}, while Episode A is associated with a higher geodesic/Euclidian distance ratio due to the larger obstacle, the odometry-only agent would be able to solve Episode A but not Episode B, because the obstacle in Episode B is concave.
-Similarly, if the start and goal positions are swapped in either episode, the geodesic/Euclidan distance ratio would not change, but it is more difficult for an agent to get around a concave obstacle than a convex one.
-More generally, the difficulty of point-navigation task is fundamentally determined by all potential interactions between a robot and its environment, e.g., uncertainties in sensors and actuators, consequences of collisions (sliding or not), which are not reflected in the static floor plan of a scene, but can be accounted for by the odometry-only performance.
+It also naturally encompasses behaviourally relevant challenges in navigation, such as the higher difficulty to negotiate a small concave obstacle than a large convex one, which is not reflected in the conventional `complexity' metric.
+More generally, the difficulty of point-navigation task is fundamentally determined by all potential interactions between a robot and its environment, e.g., uncertainties in sensors and actuators, consequences of collisions (sliding or not).
+Such interactions are affected by, but not reflected in, the static floor plan of a scene, but can all be accounted for by the odometry-only baseline.